bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Subset Counties
 ---------------

-generates a polygon subset of input netCDF files
+Generates a polygon subset of input netCDF files.

 Based on an ocgis call, several predfined polygons ( world counties ) can be used to generate an appropriate subset of input netCDF files.
-The option 'MOSAIK' as an checkbox allows you to decide in case of multiple polygon selection, if the polygons are stiched together to one polygon (e.g. shape of Germany and France as one polygon) or calculated as seperte output files.
+The option 'MOSAIK' as a checkbox allows you to decide, in the case of multiple polygon selection, if the polygons should be stitched together into one polygon (e.g. shape of Germany and France as one polygon) or calculated as separate output files.

-For optimisation of processing the subset, the appropriate shapefile are prepared with the following stepps:
+For optimisation of the subset process, the appropriate shapefiles are prepared as follows:

 .. toctree::